+Whenever your mind asks, “How to stop being friends with someone you see every day?”, respond with, “By befriending yourself!”
 After you have made peace with the fact that your relationship wasn’t meant to be and learned to prioritize yourself, you will see that meeting that person you are trying to get over every day won’t be as excruciatingly painful anymore.
-It would not make any difference to your emotional well-being.
+As we said, acceptance can help you get over someone you see every day.

 10. Don’t keep thinking they are your ex

-Think of them as just another colleague, even a friend, a member of an institution but definitely not as your ex.
-How do you get over an ex you still have to see?
-Think of them as just another person and not as your ex.
-Train your mind to do that every day when you set your eyes on them.
-You will be successful in moving on.
+But how do you get over an ex you still have to see?
+How do you stop thinking about them?
+Here’s a hack.
+Think of them as just another colleague, even a friend, a member of an institution but stop thinking about them as your ex.
+Train your mind to do that every day you set your eyes on them.
+Eventually, your perspective will begin to shift and you will have successfully moved on.

 11. Time is the best immunization

 How long does it take to get over someone?
-It’s hard to specify the exact months and days but time gives you immunity.
-And you will see as the days go by you could be talking to them without thinking for once that one day you had a romantic relationship with them.
-You would have surely moved on then.
-You would know you have actually forgotten the memories.
+It’s hard to specify the exact months and days but with the right mindset based on acceptance, time gives you immunity.
+You will see as the days go by you could be talking to them without thinking for once that one day you had a romantic relationship with them.
+You would have moved on then.

 12. Find new motivation